-10. Children and Invalids
+10. Children

-Advertisements addressed to children or young people should not contain any statement or visual presentation which might result in harm to them physically, mentally or morally.
-Such advertisements should not take advantage of the natural credulity of children or the lack of experience of young people and should not strain their sense of loyalty.
+Communication materials addressed to children or young people should not contain any statement or visual presentation which might result in harm to them physically, mentally or morally.
+Such materials should not take advantage of the natural credulity of children or the lack of experience of young people and should not strain their sense of loyalty.